sophice/ahk-nms-cronus-turn-in/README.md

 # Known issues

 - If you enable the "stop on mouse move" feature, sometimes when you first speak to Cronus the game will move your mouse, thus interrupting the script.
-You may have to start the script again once or twice (without touching the mouse) to get it to continue looping.
+You may have to press the hotkey again (without touching the mouse) to get it to resume looping.
 Once it is looping you are safe to walk away.